 - Earn at least a 2.25 Grade Point Average (GPA) overall, and a 2.25 GPA in psychology (based on at least 2 psychology courses, including transfer courses).

 - Obtain at least 20 semester credits overall (this includes PSY credits + credits from non-PSY coursework from Wright State or from other institutions).

 Students who are transferring to Wright State from another institution must meet all the requirements of the major of psychology, the College of Science and Mathematics and Wright State University Requirements.

 The degree audit for transferring students must be updated by the CoSM Student Service Office before it is correct.
-Once the degree audit is updated, it will appear on Wings Express as "advisor reviewed."
-If the advisor reviewed degree audit is not available, please visit the CoSM Student Service Office in 106 Oelman, or call (937) 775-3180, for a request.
+Once the degree audit is updated, it will appear on WINGS Express as "advisor reviewed."
+If the advisor reviewed degree audit is not available, please visit the CoSM Student Service Office in 106 Oelman Hall, or call (937) 775-3180, for a request.

 What course differences exist between the B.A. and B.S. degrees at Wright State?

 - B.A.: MTH 1260 Intermediate Algebra (or score of 4 on WSU Math Placement Test)